-‘Don’t meddle in US elections’: Donald Trump jokingly tells Vladimir Putin
+‘Don’t meddle in US elections,’ Donald Trump jokingly tells Vladimir Putin

 Trump said he enjoyed a “very, very good relationship” with Putin, and “many positive things are going to come out of the relationship”, CNN reported.
 “We have many things to discuss, including trade and some disarmament, some little protectionism, in a very positive way,” Trump said.

 This was the first meeting between the two leaders since the since the conclusion of Special Counsel Robert Mueller’s investigation into alleged Russian interference in the 2016 US elections.
 The investigation established that there was insufficient evidence to charge Trump of collusion with Russia.
-The US president had characterised the findings of the inquiry as a witch hunt.
+The US president had claimed the inquiry was a witch hunt.